Rates, discounts and monetary transactions

 3. Questionnaire phase

 When you open a file, you will often receive a questionnaire from us.
 We will schedule a meeting and/or schedule the signing appointment to have the documents signed at our office—or outside the office upon request—in the presence of a notary.
 After receiving the fully completed questionnaire from the parties and uploading the documents requested, we can analyze the information, provide targeted advice, and prepare the required documentation.
 If there is an urgent matter or we need to observe a strict deadline, please let us know as soon as possible so we can schedule an appointment and act accordingly.
-The time required for signing the deed at our office is included in the fee.
+The time required for executing the deed at our office is included in the fee.
 All other substantive discussions (including telephone discussions), including assistance with completing the questionnaire if you are unable to complete it yourself, will be charged at the applicable hourly rate.

-4. Treatment phase
+4. Handling phase

 After you have reviewed the written explanation of the requested service(s) and uploaded the completed questionnaire, we will prepare the draft deed(s) and accompanying documentation.
-We will upload the draft documentation, including the draft deed(s), to the online My Notary File for you and – in a separate online environment – for other parties or interested parties (including intermediaries) as far in advance of the agreed execution date as possible.
+We will upload the draft documentation, including the draft deed(s), to the online My Notary File for you and – in a separate online environment – for other parties or interested parties (including intermediaries) as far as possible in advance of the agreed execution date.
 Should any unexpected and unforeseen delays occur during the processing of your file, for example, because we are dependent on third parties who are delaying their response, we will inform you accordingly.

-5. Passing phase
+5. Executing phase

 The deeds are executed on the agreed date at our office—or, by arrangement, outside the office at one of our other locations in Amsterdam, Rotterdam, or The Hague, or at your home, hospital, nursing home, hospice, etc. The parties are physically present or represented by a proxy, often an employee of our office.